Felipe Villagrán

-Felipe Andrés Villagrán Rivera (born 17 March 1997) is a Chilean footballer who plays as a midfielder for Deportes Temuco on loan from Everton de Viña del Mar.
+Felipe Andrés Villagrán Rivera (born 17 March 1997) is a Chilean footballer who plays as a midfielder for Cobresal.

 Career

 Villagrán started his career at Primera División de Chile club Club Universidad de Chile.
 In the summer of 2015, he moved to Portugal signing a deal with Alcanenense.

 On 1 June 2016, Villagrán signed a one-year deal with Varzim S.C.
 He made his professional debut on 6 August 2016, coming on as a substitute in a 1–0 away loss with Gil Vicente F.C., a week later, on 13 August he scored his first goal in a 2–0 win over S.L.
 Benfica B.

 After playing for Coquimbo Unido, Villagrán signed with Cobreloa for the 2023 season.
 For the 2024 season, he switched to Everton.
 In July 2025, he was loaned out to Deportes Temuco.

+In July 2026, Villagrán switched to Cobresal from Everton de Viña del Mar.